-In recognition of Pancreas Cancer Awareness Month: 1-30th November we are shining a light on this important Gastro-Intestinal (GI) Cancer.
+In recognition of Pancreas Cancer Awareness Month: 1-30 November we are shining a light on this important Gastro-Intestinal (GI) Cancer and the people living with pancreatic cancer.

 Pancreatic cancer is amongst the most lethal of all adult cancers.
 Over 2,500 Australians are diagnosed with pancreatic cancer each year.
 Whilst the 5–year survival rate of pancreatic cancer patients undergoing surgery is approximately 20%, overall the 5-year survival rate is only 7.7% due largely to the difficulty of early detection of this cancer.
 That said treatment options have improved and the GI Cancer Institute, through its AGITG clinical research, continues to work towards further advancements for people diagnosed with pancreatic cancer.